Political brands are at stake, as are our future elections

 The political brands of both parties are at risk

-Political parties have brands.
+Political brands exist.
 Countries have brands.
 So does Congress.
 If I were in government today, I would be worried about my brand in a big way.

 If the idea of governance is to facilitate compromise so that legislation and government work, we are in deep trouble.

-If the Dems and Repubs don’t get it together and move forward, they risk permanent damage to the US Governmental brand.
+If the Dems and Repubs don’t get it together and move forward, they risk permanent damage to the US Governmental brand and their own political brands.
 Such damage will mean more and more voters will stay home on Election Day because they will have better things to do than vote.
 Everyone will stay home except the fanatics who cling to ideology over compromise.